 Learning Management System: The Missing Guide for CEO

 In its origins and still today, a university is a special institution.
-It is a community of academicians, staffs, and students with core purpose is to generate and impart understanding, across generation.
+It is a community of academicians, staffs, and students with a core purpose to generate and impart understanding, across the generation.

 As president of the university, there is a lot to weight in when deciding what’s best for your institution.
 This includes employing the right tools to maximize the learning potential of your students.
 A rather vital consideration to make since it is a deciding factor to ensure your university stays relevant in the market.